What is multi-level IVR?

 - At the bottom, find and click on the golden icon that says “Voice Menu”.

-- In the popup window, upload a media file for the first “tier” of the menu.
-For example, For English, press 1.
+- In the pop-up window, upload a media file for the first “tier” of the menu.
+For example, for English, press 1.
 For Spanish, press 2.

 - Once done, click “Continue editing your voice menu” and choose the options you would want for your menu.

-- To add the second tier, choose the Voice menu for option 1 and upload a file with further instructions in English (e.g. for Sales press 1, for Support press 2).
-The chosen actions (e.g. for Sales/Support) should be chosen on the second tier.
+- To add the second tier, choose the Voice menu for option 1 and upload a file with further instructions in English (e.g., for Sales press 1, for Support press 2).
+The chosen actions (e.g., for Sales/Support) should be chosen on the second tier.

 - For option 2, again, choose Voice Menu and upload instructions in Spanish.
 Once done, set your options on the second tier.